Posted December 3rd, 2019.

 On December 2, 2019, the United States District Court for the District of Columbia Judge Tanya S. Chutkan unsealed a six-year-old qui tam Complaint filed by a whistleblower seeking at least $1.28 billion in damages from Navistar Defense and Navistar International (“Navistar”), U.S. ex.
 Rel Duquoin Burgess v.
 Navistar, Case No. 13-cv-01463 (D.D.C.).

-According to the Complaint, Navistar violated the False Claims Act by forging invoices, catalogue prices, and other data during the negotiations of a multi-billion-dollar Defense contract for Mine Resistant, Ambush-Protected (“MRAP”) vehicles.
+According to the Complaint, Navistar violated the False Claims Act by forging invoices, catalog prices, and other data during the negotiations of a multi-billion-dollar Defense contract for Mine-Resistant, Ambush-Protected (“MRAP”) vehicles.
 These fabricated and fraudulent representations underlie both the initial contract award and subsequent placement of delivery orders under the contract from 2007 to 2012.

 The Complaint alleges that Navistar used false and misleading documents to support alleged “commercial prices” of vehicle components, including the chassis, engines, and suspension systems.
 The forged and fraudulent documents allegedly served to mask that these vehicle components either had no commercial sales history at all or, when they did, had commercial prices amounting to approximately half the price that Defendants charged the Government.